masternodes/vps/README.md

 <img src="docs/images/masternode_vps/step2-masternodegenkey.png" alt="generating masternode private key" class="inline"/>

-Copy this value to a text file.t will be needed for both the phore configuration file on the masternode VPS, and the masternode configuration file on the wallet computer.
+Copy this value to a text file.
+It will be needed for both the phore configuration file on the masternode VPS, and the masternode configuration file on the computer with the controlling Phore wallet.

 If you are setting up multiple masternodes, repeat this step for each one.
 Each time you run the masternode genkey command it will give you a new private key--it doesn't matter which one you use, but it is important that it is unique for each masternode and that the VPS phore configuration file and wallet masternode configuration file match (see below).